 Replace the burner heads and caps.
-Make sure that the heads and caps are replaced in the correct location.
+Make sure that the heads and positioned over the electrode. caps are replaced in the correct location.
 There is one small, 2 medium and one large head and cap.

 NOTE: On some models the burner heads and caps are all the same size and can be used in any of the 4 needed locations.